 - Differentiation between positive, neutral, and negative changes

 - Advanced and Flexible Reporting

-According to Identity Theft Resource Center, 2016 had a record of 1,093 data breaches in U.S. companies, a 40% increase from 2015.
+According to the Identity Theft Resource Center, 2016 had a record of 1,093 data breaches in U.S. companies, a 40% increase from 2015.
 Changes in critical files can lead to breaches.
-By keeping records of critical files, a company is able to determine the who, what, and when something has changed.
+By keeping records of critical files, a company can determine the who, what, and when something has changed.
 A tool that can monitor such changes is known as file integrity monitoring (FIM).

 FIM not only detects changes in critical files but also monitors related items such as installed software and local users and groups.
 It also protects against changes to VMware ESX and ESXi host configurations.

 3. Cloud Integration